 Bristol-Myers Squibb (BMS) is one of the largest pharmaceutical companies in the world, with 25,000 employees and $19.4 billion in revenue in 2016.
 The company faces challenges ahead, as analysts suggest it needs to boost the revenues of products aside from a few top performers and it fends off litigation by people who suffered injuries from using their products.

 Headquartered in New York City, Bristol-Myers Squibb operates research facilities in several countries, including Belgium, France, the UK and Japan.
-According to the company’s 2016 annual report, 55 percent of its global sales are in the U.S., with 22 percent in Europe.
+The company reported $46.38 billion in revenue in 2021.

 Its stated mission is “to discover, develop and deliver innovative medicines that help patients prevail over serious diseases.”
 At the end of 2016, the company reported it had 10 new compounds in clinical development.

 The company is known for biological and pharmaceutical research, producing the antipsychotic Abilify (which it helps market) and its blood thinners Plavix and Eliquis, as well as cancer drug Opdivo.
 Sales for Opdivo alone went from $942 million in 2015 to $3.8 billion in 2016.
 Eliquis sales rose from $1.9 billion in 2015 to $3.3 billion the following year.